 Then came the end, a series of crashing chords with varying pauses between, to a final chord that hung for almost a minute and died away.
 I woke from my trance and looked up.
 The sky was dark with clouds, lightning flickered inside them, and rain began to fall.
 I stepped onto the porch.

 The rain lasted through the afternoon and into the morning, and on.
 I found a raincoat in my closet, dusted it off and put it on, and walked to the house.
-Lily was stretched on the floor in front of the piano, thinner and whiter than ever.
-She did not respond to my voice, or my touch, or my shaking her.
+Lily was stretched on the floor in front of the piano, thinner and paler than ever.
+She did not respond to my voice, or my touch, or my hand shaking her shoulder.
 She would never respond to anything again.

 I straightened her limbs and rolled her onto her back and sat in the hard chair, keeping vigil and waiting for the rain to end.
 It did not.
 The next day, concluding that waiting was futile, I dug a hole in the back yard of the house.
 I carried her from the house to the grave and laid her as gently as I could in the hole, and shoveled the mud back over her.
 Later, I would set a board at the head of the grave with “Lilith, musician” carved in it.
 I did not know her birth date, and I wasn’t even sure what the current year was, not that it mattered.